tensorflow/tensorflow/tensorflow/docs_src/install/install_linux.md

   * ["native" pip](#InstallingNativePip)
   * [Docker](#InstallingDocker)
   * [Anaconda](#InstallingAnaconda)
-  * installing from sources, which is for experts and is documented in [a separate guide](https://www.tensorflow.org/install/install_sources).
+  * installing from sources, which is documented in
+    [a separate guide](https://www.tensorflow.org/install/install_sources).

 **We recommend the virtualenv installation.**